Donaim/lambdacc/README.md

-This is a lambda-calculus to C translator
+This is a lambda-calculus to C compiler
-You can write code in lambda-calculus and let the script generate C translation

 # Usage

-1) Write lambda script to example/script.ini
+1) Write lambda expressions to example/script.ini
 2) `$ make`

+or just
+1) `$ ./repl.py`

 # Features

-- Based on True lazy untyped lambda-calculus
+- Based on true lazy untyped lambda-calculus
 - Easily extensible
 - Allows to define expression bindings
-- Optional caching of evaluations (most of the time allow for exponential speed up)
+- Optional caching (memoization) of evaluations (most of the time allow for exponential speed up)
-- Easy to hack into generated translation as it is using classes and inheritance and preserves the names
+- Easy to hack into generated translation as it preserves the names and has simple structure
-- Easy to define efectful bindings by using special syntax (example at example-custom.cfg.py)
+- Easy to define efectful bindings by using special syntax (example at example/custom.cfg.py)
 - No predefined symbols
-- Optional expanding of bindigs a.k.a inlining
+- Optional expanding of bindigs a.k.a inlining (use `--make-inline`)
 - Call stack trace is available at will

 # TODO